fayskerritt/padplants/README.md

 #### Security
 * Incorrect login details returns a generic error message and reloads the page.
 * Users can only update and delete plants that they have added, jinja templating is used to hide information from any users that are not authorised.
-* Password confirmation when registering ensures users remember their login credenitals.
+* Password confirmation when registering ensures users remember their login credentials.
 * Password is hashed so the password that the user inputs when registering is never saved in the database.

 #### Accessibility